Corydoras paleatus: Ecology

 Corydoras paleatus is found in the Amazon basin, and feeds on worms, crustaceans, insects, and plant matter.

 C. paleatus has been known to produce sound; it does this by the abduction of its pectoral fins.
 This is used by males during courtship and intrapersonal communication, and by both sexes and juveniles when distressed.

 In reproduction, males do not behave aggressively toward each other, nor do they monopolize mating areas or females.
 The T-position is involved in courtship, as with many other Corydoras species.

+Charles Darwin discovered the C. paleatus when he went to Buenos Aires during his expedition aboard the Beagle during the 1830s.

 In the aquarium

 It is a very good choice for the community aquarium, as it is a hardy, good-looking, and peaceful fish.
 They can be successfully kept with other small, peaceful aquarium fish like livebearers, danios, and tetras.
 It is sometimes seen in the shops as an albino form, although this is similar to other albino corys (see the C. aeneus albino form).
 It grows to around 7.5 cm and is easily bred at home.